kapouer/express-dom/README.md

 ```

-There are two (optional) phases to prerender a web page:
+There are two optional phases to render a web page:

-- prepare
-  loads the page in browser, does not load or run any resources.
-  Useful for applying plugins to an html template.
-- load
-  loads the prepared page in browser, only load and run scripts.
+- prepare: only external plugins can manipulate the DOM
+- load: by default, wait for scripts to change the DOM.

-Both methods wait for the page to settle async operations:
+Both methods wait for the page to settle after async operations:

 - script/link nodes
 - DOMContentLoaded (async) listeners
 - fetch, xhr calls
-- promises
 - microtasks
 - timeouts
 - animation frame requests
+- anything that makes sense
+- custom plugins can easily wait for client scripts to settle

-Once all that is done, an "idle" event is emitted,
+An asynchronous-aware "idle" event is emitted after client async operations.
-with a custom async-aware emitter so listeners setup by
-plugins can run in order.
+Thus, plugins listening to "idle" can execute in order.

 This "idle" event tracking works quite well in many cases,
 but cannot work with scripts that don't properly